ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

 6. Select the branch you want to deploy, then click Deploy Branch.
 7. Click to "Enable Automatic Deploys " or chose to "Deploy Branch" from the _Manual Deploy_ section.
 8. Wait for the logs to run while the dependencies are installed and the app is being built.
-9. The mock terminal is then ready and accessible from a link similar to `https://your-projects-name.herokuapp.com/`
-10. If the slug size is too large then add large files not required for the app to the `.slugignore` file.
+9. If the slug size is too large then add large files not required for the app to the `.slugignore` file.

 ### Forking the Repository